 The location of your router is critical if you want to maximise it's performance.
 Most basic routers have an omnidirectional antenna, giving you an even 360 degree coverage.
 A central router position in the home helps to minimise dead spots.

 The most common source of interference is from other WiFi networks.
 The default channel that your WiFi router is set to might be the same one as your neighbours, causing interference.
 Configuring your router to use a different WiFi channel should fix this type of problem.
 If your router is on the 2.4GHz band, you would typically select channels 1, 6, or 11.
-A modern, good quality router should perform a WiFi scan when your first set it up, or when you initiate a factory reset.
+A modern, good quality router like the BT Smart Hub 2 will perform a WiFi scan when your first set it up, or when you initiate a factory reset.
 Another common cause of WiFi interference can be from items like; fluorescent lighting, WiFi video cameras, cordless house phones, microwave ovens, WiFi printers and baby monitors.
 WiFi devices operate on either 2.4GHz or 5Ghz.
 A good, modern router will also offer 'dual band', meaning it will transmit two networks simultaneously, allowing you to connect some of your devices to the less congested 5Ghz frequency band.
 Even if your router supports the 5Ghz band, it might not be automatically switched on.
 Refer to your routers user guide for setup instructions.

 The 2.5Ghz frequency band used for most WiFi devices is the standard and has been around for a while.
 It's good at what it does, but it's so popular that it can be a congested frequency to use.
 This is why the 5Ghz band was introduced.
 But, if interference is not an issue, then switching to the 5GHz band might make things worse.
 Although the 5GHz frequency band has the advantage of being able to transfer data faster and is less prone to interference, it's not as good at penetrating walls and obstacles around the house.
 It also has a shorter range.
 So, if you're trying to get your WiFi to reach the garden shed - try it with the 2.5Ghz band first!WiFi diagnostics tool for MAC